 Many buildings are divided into different areas by fire doors and fire-resisting walls and floors.
 These are partly designed to keep a fire within one area, giving people more time to escape.
 You will need to identify which doors, walls and floors in your building are fire-resisting.
 There may be information available from when the building was built, if alterations have been made, or from a previously held fire certificate.

-High-risk areas (e.g. extensive catering facilities) should be separated from the rest of the premises by 30-minute fire-resisting construction.
+High-risk areas (e.g. extensive catering facilities such as a university refectory) should be separated from the rest of the premises by 30-minute fire-resisting construction.

-Normally if there are fire doors in a wall, then the wall itself will also need to be fire-resisting (see Appendix B for technical information about fire-resisting walls and doors).
+Normally if there are fire doors in a wall, then the wall itself will also need to be fire-resisting.
+(See Appendix B1 for more technical information about fire-resisting wall and doors.)
 If a wall or floor is required to be fire-resisting then you should not make any holes in it, e.g. for extra doors or pipe ducts, without consulting a competent person.